-On 3 March 2021 the UK Government announced an increase in the main rate of UK corporation tax from 19% to 25%, to take effect from 1 April 2023.
-This change was not enacted before the balance sheet date.
+During the current year the UK Government announced an increase in the main rate of UK corporation tax from 19% to 25%, to take effect from 1 April 2023.
+The change was enacted before the balance sheet date, and the impact has been reflected in these financial statements.